coolerfall/lork/README.md

 * `Path`, the path of the url
 * `Port`, the port of this server will listen

+### Syslog Writer
+This writer is an implementation for syslog.
+It supports the following options:
+* `Tag`, the tag of syslog.
+* `Address`, address of syslog server
+* `Network`, network of syslog server, see `net.Dial`
+* `Filter`, filters of logs

 ## Encoder
-lork provides some builtin encoders which can be configured in writers.
+Lork provides some builtin encoders which can be configured in writers.

 ### Pattern Encoder
 Encode logs with custom pattern format layout, for example: